Data-Driven Denoising of Stationary Accelerometer Signals: Introduction

-According to our literature review, among all data-driven denoising works, only one work addresses accelerometer denoising, as the rest perform gyroscopes denoising.
+Inertial Navigation System (INS) is one of the most commonly used navigation systems.
+It consists of an inertial measurement units (IMU) with three orthogonal gyroscopes and accelerometers to determine the platform position, velocity, and orientation \cite{Jekeli2000, Groves2013}.
+With recent technological rise of micro-electro-mechanical-systems (MEMS) inertial sensors, their integration became very common in many applications, platforms, and environments (air, ground, sea).
+Their popularity can be explained due to their small size, high cost-effective, low power consumption, and low-cost prices.
+However, when external position/velocity update source is not available, the INS navigation solution becomes solely dependent on the inertial sensor performance and its error regime.
+Integration of noisy measurements propagates into the navigation solution, resulting in a solution drift \cite{Titterton2004}.
+This problem worsens when low cost MEMS-IMU are used, due to their characteristic noise and inherent bias \cite{el2007analysis}. \\ To reduce the influence of the sensor error terms, its readings are passed through a signal processing algorithm for signal denoising followed by a calibration procedure to estimate the bias, scale-factor, and misalignment error terms.
+Generally, the calibration procedure has two steps: 1) estimating the deterministic parts of the sensor errors and 2) using estimation techniques to remove the residuals from the first step and the stochastic parts of the error terms.
+For this task, in stationary conditions, the Kalman filter can be used, exploiting the fact that a stationary sensor allows zero velocity updates.
+However, when a thorough calibration process cannot be taken, conventional filtering cannot help mitigating these errors.
+This is where the powerful capabilities of learning approaches come into the picture, enabling denoising based on patterns extracted from data. \\ According to our literature review, among all data-driven denoising works, only one work addresses accelerometer denoising, as the rest perform gyroscopes denoising.
 It is not surprising in light of the instrumental differences, as same physical scenario is projected inherently different over each sensor.
 For example, while stationary, MEMS gyroscopes (insensitive to Earth's rotation rate) are expected to output a three-dimensional zero vector $\| \boldsymbol{\omega} \| \approx 0$, regardless body orientation (in practice we get sensor noise).
 Contrarily, MEMS accelerometers sense Earth gravitation depending on a given orientation, such that their axes being regularly subjected to a larger norm $\| \boldsymbol{f} \| \approx \text{g}$.
 The constant presence of non-zero amplitudes, wider dynamic ranges and larger noise densities \cite{dadafshar2014accelerometer}, are ultimately reflected in the scale and variability of the samples.
 Additionally, these differences also propagate into the calibration process.
 While gyroscopes calibration is self-contained as output offset can be simply subtracted from zero, accelerometers require auxiliary attitude information to ensure parallelism to the gravity axis.
-When data-driven models are required to generalize over these patterns, distributions of specific force measurements exhibit significantly higher levels of variance and bias, making accelerometers denoising much more challenging, thus still unexplored.
-To fill this gap, we propose several data-driven models which successfully manage to denoise accelerometer signals, improving dramatically, not only its signal-to-noise ratio, but also subsequent navigation tasks.
-The main contributions of this paper can be summarized as follows: \begin{enumerate} \item An exhaustive literature review of MEMS-IMU denoising techniques, with respect to sensors and dynamics. \item A bi-directional implementation of a recurrent neural network architecture. \item A naive yet competitive implementation of a k-nearest neighbor algorithm. \item A navigation-related metric, demonstrating how denoising improves stationary coarse alignment (SCA). \end{enumerate}
+When data-driven models are required to generalize over these patterns, distributions of specific force measurements exhibit significantly higher levels of variance and bias, making accelerometers denoising much more challenging, thus still unexplored. \\ To fill this gap, this work presents an innovative denoising approach, exploiting the powerful generalizability of learning based approaches and their robustness to noisy patterns.
+The contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose a learning-based approach for denoising stationary accelerometers, outperforming conventional signal processing-based denoising techniques. \item We assess the denoising contribution with a navigation-related metric: stationary coarse alignment (SCA), showing an improvement of one order of magnitude. \item We give a comprehensive literature review of former related works to target our contribution. \end{enumerate}